 - Features you won’t want to miss

 Are you ready to get started with Buzzmath?
 Then let’s dive in!

 Teacher and student accounts are very similar, but not identical.
 For example, students cannot send activities or analyze the use statistics of other students!
 These features are reserved for the teacher account.

 However, both types of accounts provide access to all of the activities on the platform.
 Before exploring Buzzmath's content and features in more detail, you need to create your account!

-- Ask your colleagues if they are in the same situation.
+Ask your colleagues if they are in the same situation as you.

 Activating your students’ accounts

 - Log in to your account and then access the Manage Classes section using the menu on the left.

 - Watch the video that corresponds to your situation to learn how to activate your students’ account.